Intern Performance Expectations

 With regard to behavior and performance, interns are generally expected to:

-- Behave within the bounds of the ethical principles of their professional disciplines.
-These include:
+- To behave within the bounds of ethical principles and guidelines including:

 - APA Ethical Principles of Psychologists and Code of Conduct

-- Behave within the bounds of the laws and regulations of the State of Utah Board of Licensure for Psychologists.
+- To behave within the bounds of the laws and regulations of the State of Utah Board of Licensure for Psychologists (http://www.dopl.utah.gov/licensing/psychology.html).

-- Behave in a manner that conforms to the professional standards of Southern Utah University.
+- To behave in a manner that conforms to the professional standards of Counseling & Psychological Services and Southern Utah University (http://www.suu.edu/pub/policies/).

-- Demonstrate the ability to integrate relevant professional and ethical standards as a psychologist into one's repertoire of behaviors.
+- To integrate relevant professional and ethical standards into one’s repertoire of behaviors.

 Interns receive ongoing informal feedback from their supervisors and group therapy co-leaders with respect to their strengths and areas for continued growth and development.
 Interns are expected to be thoughtful about their knowledge, skills, and competencies at the beginning of each semester in order to facilitate setting semester training goals.

-Formal evaluations are completed in terms of the foundational and functional competencies that contribute to the overall internship goal of preparing interns for competent entry-level psychological practice.
-A preliminary review is conducted in October, at which time interns receive feedback from their primary supervisor about their performance in each of the foundational and functional competencies.
-Formal evaluations are held three times during the year.
-Formal evaluations consist of the supervisor completing the Evaluation of Intern form with input and feedback from other staff.
-The Evaluation of Intern form is then reviewed with the intern in supervision, and forwarded to the training director of the intern’s academic program.
-This evaluation is also kept on file at CAPS.
-The first formal review is in December, the second is in May, and the third is in July.
+Formal evaluations are completed in terms of the goals and competencies that contribute to the overall internship goal of preparing interns for competent entry-level psychological practice.
+An informal evaluation is conducted in October, at which time interns receive feedback from their primary supervisor about their performance in each of the foundational and functional competencies.
+Formal evaluations are held twice each year.
+During formal evaluations, the Evaluation of Intern form is completed by the primary supervisor, in collaboration with the Training Committee, who meet prior to each evaluation period.
+The Evaluation of Intern form is then reviewed with the intern with their primary supervisor in supervision.
+Group co-leaders also complete a “Group Therapy Evaluation.”
+The Assessment Seminar facilitator, in collaboration with the Training Committee, completes an “Assessment Evaluation.”